Skyhawk172/CleaningData/README.md

 straightforward.
 All the user needs to type in RStudio, given the necessary input files are found, is the command:

- "source("run_analysis.R")".
+** "source("run_analysis.R")". **

-The script will ingest both datasets ("test" and "train") in the same execution.
+The script will ingest both datasets ("test" and "train") in the same execution and produce a combined tidy dataset.

 In particular, the run_analysis.R script performs the following tasks: